-Spider-Man 4 release date, cast and plot theories for Brand New Day
+Spider-Man: Brand New Day release date, cast and plot theories

 The Marvel hero is swinging back into cinemas next year.

-So far, each of Tom Holland's Spider-Man films has featured a major character from the wider MCU taking on a supporting role.
-Think Iron Man in Homecoming, Nick Fury in Far From Home and Doctor Strange in No Way Home.
+Tom Holland's Spider-Man films have all looped in some of the biggest names in the MCU, whether that's Iron Man in Homecoming, Nick Fury in Far from Home or Doctor Strange in No Way Home.

 Spider-Man: Brand New Day is currently scheduled for release in cinemas on Friday 31st July 2026, although some fans are wondering whether this could change amid a broader Marvel reshuffle.